Avoid Free Government iPhone Scams in 2025

 Janice, a retiree, messaged a fake Facebook agent offering a free phone.
 Her documents were used to open credit cards in her name.

-Don’t be the next victim.
+Do not be the next victim.
 Always verify before you trust.

 FAQs